STAMP-project/dspot/README.md

     |_ pom.xml
 ```

 Let's imagine you wish to run DSpot on `module1`.
-You'd need to create a properties file (e.g. `dspot.properties`),
+You need to create a properties file (e.g. `dspot.properties`),
-that you can located under `module1` and containing (for example):
+that you can locate under `module1` and containing (for example):

 ```properties
 # Relative path to the project root.